Rouen A Table 3 Walid Medja Rouen Tourism 108

 Saturday 10 October, across the city

-Our tours invite you to explore the city of Rouen, visiting one culinary destination after another – from the local cheese shop to the fine-dining restaurant, via the Italian wine cellar or a spot serving traditional home-style cooking – all interspersed with anecdotes about the city.
+Our tours invite you to explore the city of Rouen, visiting one culinary destination after another – from the local cheesemonger to the gourmet restaurant, via the Italian wine cellar or a spot serving traditional home-style cooking – all punctuated with anecdotes about the city.
 A delicious and educational way to learn more about the rich history and culinary heritage of Rouen!

 In small groups and at their own pace, participants wander the streets of Rouen armed with a treasure hunt, making their way to various restaurants.
-In total, there are 7 stops to discover among local food artisans and restaurateurs, from starters to coffee, served as bite-sized treats spread across 6 different routes!
+In total, there are 7 stops to discover amongst food artisans and restaurateurs, from starters to coffee in the form of bite-sized treats, spread across 6 different routes!

 Creating mocktails